tinymce/tinymce-docs/plugins/a11ychecker.md

 ### D1 - Usage of paragraphs as headings

-**Rule description:** This rule checks that you aren't using `p` tags instead of `h1`-`h6` tags for heading content.
-Not using correct heading markup will make it more difficult for assistive technologies to visually represent and navigate through your content.
+**Rule description:** This rule checks that `h1`-`h6` tags are used for heading content, not `p` tags.
+Not using correct heading markup will make it difficult for assistive technologies to visually represent and navigate through your content.

 #### {{pluginname}} rule details - D1